Ceuta: Spanish

 On 1 January 1668, King Afonso VI of Portugal recognised the formal allegiance of Ceuta to Spain and ceded Ceuta to King Carlos II of Spain by the Treaty of Lisbon.

-The city was attacked by Moroccan forces under Moulay Ismail during the Siege of Ceuta (1694–1727).
-During the longest siege in history, the city underwent changes leading to the loss of its Portuguese character.
-While most of the military operations took place around the Royal Walls of Ceuta, there were also small-scale penetrations by Spanish forces at various points on the Moroccan coast, and seizure of shipping in the Strait of Gibraltar.

-During the Napoleonic Wars (1803–1815), Spain allowed Britain to occupy Ceuta.
-Occupation began in 1810, with Ceuta being returned at the conclusion of the wars.
-Disagreements regarding the border of Ceuta resulted in the Hispano-Moroccan War (1859–60), which ended at the Battle of Tetuán.
+The city was attacked by Moroccan forces under Moulay Ismail during the Siege of Ceuta (1694–1727), the longest siege in history.
+During these years, the city underwent changes, leading to the loss of its "Portuguese" character.
+While most of the military operations took place around the Royal Walls of Ceuta, there were also small-scale penetrations by Spanish forces at various points on the Moroccan coast, and ships were seized in the Strait of Gibraltar.
+In 1790–1791, Ceuta was besieged by the Moroccan army, but the siege was unsuccessful and the city remained under Spanish control.
+From 1810 to 1815, during the Napoleonic Wars, British forces occupied Ceuta.
+Disagreements regarding the border of Ceuta resulted in the War between Spain and Morocco of 1859–1860, which ended at the Battle of Tetuán.
+The subsequent 1860 Treaty of Wad Ras expanded the borders of the Spanish plazas de soberanía.

 In July 1936, General Francisco Franco took command of the Spanish Army of Africa and rebelled against the Spanish republican government; his military uprising led to the Spanish Civil War of 1936–1939.
 Franco transported troops to mainland Spain in an airlift using transport aircraft supplied by Germany and Italy.
-Ceuta became one of the first battlegrounds of the uprising: General Franco's rebel nationalist forces seized Ceuta, while at the same time the city came under fire from the air and sea forces of the official republican government.

-The Llano Amarillo monument was erected to honor Francisco Franco; it was inaugurated on 13 July 1940.
+Ceuta became one of the first battlegrounds of the uprising: General Franco's rebel nationalist forces seized Ceuta, while at the same time the city came under fire from the air and sea forces of the republican government.
+The Llano Amarillo monument was erected to honor Francisco Franco and inaugurated on 13 July 1940.
 The tall obelisk has since been abandoned, but the shield symbols of the Falange and Imperial Eagle remain visible.